Numerical approximation of the first $p$-Laplace eigenpair: Introduction

 This work investigates numerical approximation of the first Dirichlet $p$-Laplace eigenpair for $2 \leq p < \infty$ on both Euclidean and surface domains, with particular emphasis on the large $p$ regime.
 We introduce a Newton inverse-power iteration scheme combined with a surface finite element (SFEM) discretization, extending prior FEM-based approaches to the surface setting.
 A continuation method in $p$, together with a domain rescaling strategy, enables stable computation of the first eigenpair for large $p$ values.
 We provide what appears to be the first systematic treatment of the surface $p$-Laplacian eigenvalue problem across a wide range of $p$.

-Previous numerical studies, to our knowledge, have reported results only up to $p = 10$, whereas we show computations for $p$ as large as $100$.
+Previous numerical studies, to our knowledge, have reported results only up to $p = 10$ unless restricting to Euclidean unit balls, whereas we show computations for $p$ as large as $100$.
 This extended $p$ range allows us to explore the limiting relationship between the first eigenpair and the distance-to-boundary function, bridging the gap between finite $p$ computations and the asymptotic $p \to \infty$ regime.
 A key feature of our approach is the new domain rescaling strategy, which mitigates eigenvalue growth or decay with respect to $p$, thereby improving the numerical conditioning of the problem.

 We validate the method through one-dimensional convergence tests against known analytical solutions and through self-convergence studies in higher dimensions where exact solutions are unavailable.
 To support the numerical findings, we include in Appendix~\ref{app:sinp-regularity} a derivation establishing the regularity class $C^{1,1/(p-1)}$ of the one-dimensional eigenfunction which explains the observed loss of smoothness for large $p$.
 Finally, we discuss the large $p$ behavior of the eigenpairs on surfaces, and our computational observations are consistent with the expected asymptotic properties of the $p$-Laplacian.